 Some people in the mobility space still use EMM and MDM interchangeably, even though both programs have evolved differently, and they largely differ in the security controls they offer.

 So, let’s understand what your organization requires more – MDM or an EMM?

-EMM Vs MDM implies that a customer should have complete clarity between the two set of solutions before making a business decision.
-Mobile Device Management is administrating and controlling mobile devices in a corporate setup.
-MDM is critical to counterbalance the security concerns introduced by a variety of mobile devices at work.
-These devices (company owned or employee-owned) offer more productivity and agility to the employees who can work from any location and any time.
+EMM Vs MDM implies that a customer should have complete clarity between the two sets of solutions before making a business decision.
+A mobile device management solution is administrating and controlling mobile devices in a corporate setup.
+It is critical to counterbalance the security concerns introduced by a variety of mobile devices at work.
+These devices (company-owned or employee-owned) offer more productivity and agility to the employees who can work from any location and at any time.

 Aspects of MDM

-MDM lays the foundation of enterprise mobility for organizations, which have remote work culture and BYOD policy.
-MDM provides a centralized platform compatible with different device types and with different operating systems (MDM for Android, MDM for iOS, MDM for Windows etc.)
+MDM lays the foundation of enterprise mobility for organizations, which have remote work cultures and BYOD policy.
+MDM provides a centralized platform compatible with different device types and with different operating systems (MDM for Android, MDM for iOS, MDM for Windows, etc.)

 Mobile devices have evolved from communication tools to powerful computational devices and are increasingly being used for complex business applications to mobilize and streamline corporate and IT processes.
-Moreover, as employees increasingly use their personal devices for work, they expect more capabilities, apart from just being able to use their device on a company network.
+Moreover in EMM Vs MDM, the employees increasingly use their personal devices for work, they expect more capabilities, apart from just being able to use their device on a company network.